eclipseisoffline/eclipsestweakeroo/README.md

 which can be opened by default by pressing `C + E`.
 This hotkey can be configured.
 The configuration screen can also be opened via [Mod Menu](https://modrinth.com/mod/modmenu).

+### Server-side opt-in

+As of version `0.6.2-1.21.7`, the mod requires a server-side opt-in for certain features.
+At the moment, these include the following:

+- `tweakSlippery`
+- `tweakJumpVelocity`
+- `tweakBoats (boat jumping functionality)`
+- `tweakBoats (spiderBoat functionality)`
+- `tweakCreativeElytraFlight`
+- `tweakGravity`
+- `tweakStepHeight`
+- `disableEntityCollisions`
+- `disableKnockback`
+- `disableHorseJumpCharge`
+- `disableUseItemSlowdown`

+These features will be automatically disabled when playing on servers that do not have this mod installed.
+Fabric servers can install this mod and configure which features to enable for players in the configuration file, which can be found under `<server>/config/eclipsestweakeroo-server.json`.
+You can always allow all options for operators using the `operators_exempt` option in the aforementioned file.

+You'll still be able to use all features when playing on singleplayer worlds.

 ## Version support

 | Minecraft Version | Status       |